jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and-Infrastructure-as-Code/README.md

  need to provide a few environment variables to it as well as a volume for storing data.

 Create a folder anywhere you'd like for Postgres to store data in.
 We will use the example folder ny_taxi_postgres_data.

-Here's how to run the container in yout terminal:
+Run the following command to start up your instance (bash/ubuntu wsl terminal):

 ```
- winpty docker run -it \
+ docker run -it \
   -e POSTGRES_USER="root2" \
   -e POSTGRES_PASSWORD="root2" \
   -e POSTGRES_DB="ny_taxi" \